Beschreibung

 Klappentext

-In part, Moby-Dick is the story of an eerily compelling madman pursuing an unholy war against a creature as vast and dangerous and unknowable as the sea itself.
-But more than just a novel of adventure, more than an encyclopedia of whaling lore and legend, *Moby-Dick *is a haunting, mesmerizing, and important social commentary populated with several of the most unforgettable and enduring characters in literature.
-Written with wonderfully redemptive humor, Moby-Dick is a profound and timeless inquiry into character, faith, and the nature of perception.
+In Herman Melville's Moby-Dick, Captain Ahab is an eerily compelling madman who focuses his distilled hatred and suffering (and that of generations before him) into the pursuit of a creature as vast, dangerous and unknowable as the sea itself.
+More than just a novel of adventure, this is a haunting social commentary populated with some of the most enduring characters in literature.
+Written with wonderfully redemptive humour, Moby Dick is a profound and timeless inquiry into character, faith and the nature of perception.

 Leseprobe